 Instructions

-- Next add in your cold cream cheese, vanilla and fresh lemon juice.
-Mix just until the frosting is smooth.
+- Next add in your cold cream cheese, vanilla and fresh lemon juice and mix on a medium speed just until the frosting is smooth.
 Avoid over-mixing (see note 3).
+If using a stand mixer, you may need to mix on a high speed to get everything nice and smooth (see note 4 if your frosting is lumpy).

 Video